The Soča Valley will enthuse you with its incredible natural environment, idyllic alpine villages, and the pleasant hustle of small hospitable towns.

 KOBARID, Heritage Trails of the First World War

 Kobarid is a historic town beneath the picturesque Krn mountain range (2244 m), where the tough and bloody battles at the Isonzo Front raged.
-Take a walk on the Kobarid historic route, visit Toncov grad, the mysterious Kozjak Waterfall, the famous Kobarid Museum, the best European museum of 1993, and take a peek in the Cheesemaking Museum.
+Take a walk on the Kobarid historic route, visit Tonovcov grad, the mysterious Kozjak Waterfall, the famous Kobarid Museum, the best European museum of 1993, and take a peek in the Cheesemaking Museum.

 If you love good tastes, you will surely find the best indulgence for your tastebuds, since Kobarid boasts many excellent restaurants.
 Furthermore, Ana Roš, the world’s best female chef in 2017, creates her dishes in Kobarid.